merative/acd-java-sdk/README.md

 ## License

-The WHCS Java SDK is released under the Apache 2.0 license.
+The IBM Watson Health Cognitive Services Java SDK is released under the Apache 2.0 license.
 The license's full text can be found in [LICENSE](LICENSE).